7 Steps to improve project collaboration for maximized efficiency

 1. Internal collaboration

 Internal collaboration occurs between individuals and groups within the same department or organization.
-It is particularly helpful in streamlining communication, creating shared understanding, and keeping everyone on the same page.
-Many organizations use internal discussion forums, intranets, and messaging apps to keep the data secured from external access.
+It is beneficial in streamlining communication, creating shared understanding, and keeping everyone on the same page.
+Many organizations use internal discussion forums, intranets, and messaging apps to secure the data from external access.

 2. External collaboration